This page contains the setup guide and reference information for the Postgres source connector for CDC and non-CDC workflows.

 According to Postgres documentation, Postgres data types are mapped to the following data types when synchronizing data.
-You can check the test values examples here.
 If you can't find the data type you are looking for or have any problems feel free to add a new test!

 - The Postgres source connector currently does not handle schemas larger than 4MB.